-Eating disorders can wreak destruction throughout a person’s life, much like substance abuse can.
-When eating disorders and substance abuse co-occur, the effects can be devastating unless treatment help is found.
+Eating disorders can wreak destruction throughout a person’s life, much like substance use disorder can.
+When eating disorders and substance use disorder co-occur, the effects can be devastating unless treatment help is found.

 What Are Eating Disorders?

 Eating disorders, or ED for short, are behavior-based disorders that stem from destructive beliefs about food and body weight.
 People affected by eating disorders have a preoccupation with being thin so there’s a strong emotional component that drives eating behaviors.
 While anybody can develop harmful eating behaviors, women, aged 12 to 35, appear to be the most vulnerable.